one-zero-eight/browser-extension/docs/PRIVACY_POLICY.md

 1. Autologin to Moodle: Automatically log you into Moodle using the stored token when you open the page.
 2. Fetch Course Lists: Retrieve your course lists from Moodle to display quick links for easy access.
+3. Sync courses with InNoHassle Search: Sync your Moodle courses contents with InNoHassle Search to provide a seamless search experience among university resources.

 ## Data Security

 We prioritize the security of your data and have implemented robust measures to protect your information:

-- Local Storage: Your Moodle token is stored securely in your browser and is never transmitted to any external servers.
+- Local Storage: Your Moodle & InNoHassle tokens are stored securely in your browser and is never transmitted to any third-party servers.
-- Secure Transmission: All network requests made to Moodle use HTTPS to ensure the protection of your data during transmission.
+- Secure Transmission: All network requests made to Moodle & InNoHassle use HTTPS to ensure the protection of your data during transmission.

 ## Third-Party Services

 InNoHassle Tools does not share your data with any third-party services.
-All operations involving your data are performed locally within your browser and directly with Moodle servers.
+All operations involving your data are performed locally within your browser and directly with Moodle or InNoHassle servers.

 ## Changes to This Privacy Policy